open5e/open5e/source/equipment/magic-items/helm-of-comprehending-languages.rst

 *Wondrous item, uncommon*

-While wearing this helm, you can use an action to cast the *comprehend languages* spell from it at will.
+While wearing this helm, you can use an action to cast the :ref:`srd:comprehend-languages` spell from it at will.